2.4 Using and Choosing GenAI Tools

 - Trace claims, quotes, and media to the original content: Ensure that the claim or quote is not taken out of context by going to the original source to understand the original context of use.

-- Review the output: Remember that you are responsible for all genAI-produced content that you include in your communications.
-Ensure that the output you include in your documents reflect the values of the organization you serve:
+- Review the output: Remember that you are responsible for all LLM-produced content you include in your communications.
+Ensure the output you drop into your documents reflects the values of the organization you serve:

 - Accuracy and relevance: Determine if the output aligns with your intended purpose and if the information is accurate.
 Some parts of the output may be on track, while others not so much so.
 Use a discerning eye to review all content.
-Note that genAI is known to “hallucinate” or make up information, so be sure to also complete an accuracy check.
+Note that LLMs are known to “hallucinate” or make up information, so be sure to also complete an accuracy check.

-- Bias: GenAI models sometimes create outputs that contain bias related to race, religion, ethnicity, socio-economic status, and gender.
+- Bias: LLMs sometimes create outputs that contain bias related to race, religion, ethnicity, socio-economic status, and gender.
 Biased assumptions are harmful to people and may be damaging to the company’s and your own reputation.
 Responsible use of genAI involves ensuring that the content that you use is inclusive.

 - Check on genAI declarations practices with the ethics officer or your immediate supervisor to learn about the genAI policies and practices there.